gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 Track Progress
 ----------------

-To check on the job status, users on a system with a Slurm job scheduler may run:
+To check on the job status, users on a system with a Slurm job scheduler may run (usually in a separate terminal window):

 .. code-block:: console

    squeue -u $USER

-To view the experiment status, run:
+To view the experiment status, make sure that rocoto is loaded and run:

 .. code-block:: console